TylerSterlingTech/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DYa3SDC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Jane sends communication to Karen, notifying her that she is coordinating with her team to resolve the issue.
-Since the ticket is correctly designated with Sev-A, Jane knows that the ticekt should be resolved within one hour.
+Since the ticket is correctly designated with Sev-A, Jane knows that the ticekt should be resolved within an hour of the submission.
 </p>
 <br />